 The College continues with its plans for the redevelopment of the Hillcroft site.
 This involves the sale of the existing building and part of the site with a new college being constructed on the remaining land.
-The development will be primarily funded through the sale proceeds and also a grant of £3.2m from the GLA Skills for Londoners Capital Fund.
+The development will be primarily funded through the sale proceeds and also an initial grant allocation of £3.2m from the GLA Skills for Londoners Capital Fund.
 A planning application has been submitted to the Royal Borough of Kingston upon Thames.
-The College is currently in discussion with the Council regarding aspects of the scheme prior to it being discussed by the Planning Committee.
+The College remains in discussion with the Council regarding aspects of the scheme, particularly around the impact on the bio-diversity of the site.
+In an attempt to address this outstanding issue, revised plans are being developed prior to the submission of a revised planning application and discussion by the Planning Committee.

 The impact of Brexit on the construction material supply chain and labour availability, the current levels of inflation and delays caused due to the lengthy planning discussions have resulted in budgeted project costs exceeding those originally planned.
-The GLA has recognised that a number of schemes funded through the Skills for Londoners Capital Fund are experiencing similar financing issues.
-The GLA has therefore issued an invite for existing schemes to request additional contingency funds.
-The College submitted a request for additional funds in November and it is likely that a decision will be made early in 2023.
+The GLA recognised that a number of schemes funded through the Skills for Londoners Capital Fund are experiencing similar financing issues.
+The GLA issued an invite for existing schemes to request additional contingency funds.
+The College submitted a bid and an additional £1.7m has been awarded to the College bringing the total to c£5m.